 Bigelowia nuttallii - RAYLESS GOLDENROD

-If you think there are no more unusual native plants, that turn to be good garden plants, then you haven't met this goldenrod.
+If you think there are no more unusual native plants, that turn out to be good garden plants, then you haven't met this goldenrod!
+Fresh green leaves arranged in tufts, delicate fabulous yellow flowers.

 Quite rare in cultivation and gardens, but tough, unique looking and very late blooming.

-Not demanding plant, that requires only sun and some drainage (sand, gravel mixed in).
+Not a demanding plant, requires only sun and some drainage (sand, gravel mixed in).

 Highly recommended by Mt.
 Cuba Center.